 The opportunity to successfully commit fraud usually occurs as due to a lack of internal controls.
 Sawyer says, “You want to separate approvals, authorization to release funds, access to funds, and audits/review of fund movement.
 By separating the initiation of the movement of money from the release of funds, companies can protect all employees and build an environment of trust.”

-Separating duties distributes the approvals, authorizations, access and reconciliations of core financial functions, e.g., purchasing, payroll, accounts payable, accounts receivables, etc. Careful design of staff responsibilities in these functions can reduce the opportunity for fraudulent behaviors.
+Separating duties distributes the approvals, authorizations, access and reconciliations of core financial functions, e.g., purchasing, payroll, accounts payable, accounts receivable, etc. Careful design of staff responsibilities in these functions can reduce the opportunity for fraudulent behaviors.

 With cyber fraud, opportunity is often created by holes or gaps in systems.
 The reconciliation steps for systems may be automated, but assigning someone to review generated reports can identify areas of exposure to fraudulent behavior.